 Search of collapsed hotel could become recovery mission

-NEW ORLEANS (AP) — New Orleans officials say the chances of a missing worker's survival after a hotel collapse are diminishing, and they may soon shift from rescue to recovery mode.
+NEW ORLEANS (AP) — New Orleans officials say the chances of a missing worker's survival after a hotel collapse are diminishing, and they have shifted their efforts from rescue to recovery mode.

-News outlets report Fire Department Superintendent Tim McConnell says it could happen late Wednesday or Thursday morning.
+News outlets report Fire Department Superintendent Tim McConnell says they shifted Wednesday ahead of a possible tropical storm.

 One worker was previously confirmed dead inside the rubble but crews have not been able to recover the body.
 Another worker is still missing, but McConnell says chances of his survival will be considered nearly "zero" if no sign of him turns up by Wednesday night.
 The workers' families have been notified.